inblockio/aqua-js-sdk/docs/classes/default.md

 [`AquaTreeWrapper`](../interfaces/AquaTreeWrapper.md)[]

+The aqua trees to witness

 ##### witnessType

 [`WitnessType`](../type-aliases/WitnessType.md)

+The witness type to use

 ##### witnessNetwork

 [`WitnessNetwork`](../type-aliases/WitnessNetwork.md)

+The witness network to use

 ##### witnessPlatform

 [`WitnessPlatformType`](../type-aliases/WitnessPlatformType.md)

+The witness platform to use

 ##### credentials

 [`CredentialsData`](../interfaces/CredentialsData.md)

+The credentials to use

 ##### enableScalar

 `boolean` = `false`

+A boolean value to enable scalar

 #### Returns

 `Promise`\<[`Result`](../type-aliases/Result.md)\<[`AquaOperationData`](../interfaces/AquaOperationData.md), [`LogData`](../interfaces/LogData.md)[]\>\>

+Result<AquaOperationData, LogData[]>

+#### Method

+witnessMultipleAquaTrees

+#### Description

+This method witnesses multiple aqua trees